simdjson/simdjson/doc/basics.md

 * **Object Iteration:** You can iterate through an object's fields, as well: `for (auto field : object) { ... }`
   - `field.unescaped_key()` will get you the unescaped key string.
   - `field.value()` will get you the value, which you can then use all these other methods on.
-* **Array Index:** Because it is forward-only, you cannot look up an array element by index.
-Instead, you will need to iterate through the array and keep an index yourself.
+* **Array Index:** Because it is forward-only, you cannot look up an array element by index by index.
+Instead, you should to iterate through the array and keep an index yourself.
 * **Output to strings (simdjson 1.0 or better):** Given a document, a value, an array or an object in a JSON document, you can output a JSON string version suitable to be parsed again as JSON content: `simdjson::to_json_string(element)`.
 A call to `to_json_string` consumes fully the element: if you apply it on a document, the JSON pointer is advanced to the end of the document.
 The `simdjson::to_json_string` does not allocate memory.
 The `to_json_string` function should not be confused with retrieving the value of a string instance which are escaped and represented using a lightweight `std::string_view` instance pointing at an internal string buffer inside the parser instance.
 To illustrate, the first of the following two code segments will print the unescaped string `"test"` complete with the quote whereas the second one will print the escaped content of the string (without the quotes).
   > ```C++
   > // serialize a JSON to an escaped std::string instance so that it can be parsed again as JSON